-How to Get Image Thumbnail Icons in the Mac OS X Finder
+How to Get Image Thumbnail Icons in the Mac Finder

-Here’s a good question from one of our readers.
+Ever wondered how you can get image thumbnails to show up in the Finder of the Mac?
+You’re not alone, and a good question from one of our readers came in on this very topic.
 A recent switcher to the Mac, Carol Kavanaugh writes: “I got a Mac a few months ago and love it so far, but when I browse a folder full of pictures in Windows a thumbnail image of each picture shows up as its icon, on my Mac I get just a generic icon, is there any way to have Mac OS automatically make thumbnails of my images?”
-There sure is Carol, in Mac OS X it’s called ‘icon preview’ and here is how you would enable this helpful feature:
+There sure is Carol, in Mac OS it’s called ‘icon preview’ and here is how you would enable this helpful feature:

 Enabling Image Thumbnails in the Mac Finder

-Note that new versions fo OS X will find this feature enabled by default, thus it can either be toggled on or off by using this method:
+Note that new versions Mac OS will find this feature enabled by default, thus it can either be toggled on or off by using this method:

 - From the Finder, hit command-J (or navigate from the View menu to Show View Options)